-Try these pumpkin and ginger scones when you’re in the mood for a rich and elegant treat to prepare for autumn (more autumn tea and Christmas tea ideas).
+Try these pumpkin scones with ginger when you’re in the mood for a rich and elegant treat to prepare for autumn (more autumn tea and Christmas tea ideas).

 Preheat oven to 425 degrees and line a baking sheet with parchment paper.